gsangeryee/smart-contract-audit-reports/checklist.md

 	- [[2023-01-cooler#[H-03] Fully repaying a loan will result in debt payment being lost|[H-03] Fully repaying a loan will result in debt payment being lost]]
 - *Double-check the complex calculation*
 	- [[2023-01-UXD#[M-06] Inaccurate Perp debt calculation|[M-06] Inaccurate Perp debt calculation]]
+- Check Array Index
+	- [[2022-12-liquid-collective#[H-2] Order of calls to `removeValidators` can affect the resulting validator keys set]]
+	- [[2023-02-astaria#[H-10] Refactor `_paymentAH()`]]
+	- [[2023-02-seaport#[M-04] Advance orders of CONTRACT order types can generate orders with less consideration items that would break the aggregation routine]]
+	- [[2023-05-liquid_collective#[H-01] `_pickNextValidatorsToExitFromActiveOperators` uses the wrong index to query stopped validator]]
+- How subtraction is used in comparison logic.
+	*Mathematical equivalence doesn't mean functional equivalence.*
+	- [[2022-12-liquid-collective#[C-3] `OperatorsRegistry._getNextValidatorsFromActiveOperators` can DOS Alluvial staking if there's an operator with `funded==stopped` and `funded == min(limit, keys)`]]
+- Ensure all potential contributions to a final outcome are fully accounted for before making irreversible decisions.
+	- [[2022-11-backed#[H-01] Borrowers may earn auction proceeds without filling the debt shortfall]]
+- When a system has multiple functions that operate on the same resource, but implements authorization/validation checks inconsistently across those functions, security gaps emerge.
+	- Checks when adding but missing checks when updating (increasing)
+	- `Adding logic = Increasing logic`
+	- [[2022-11-backed#[M-02] Disabled NFT collateral should not be used to mint debt]]
+- Check transfer process
+	- #transfer_vs_transferFrom
+	- [[2022-11-backed#[M-06] `PaprController` pays swap fee in `buyAndReduceDebt`, not user|[M-06] `PaprController` pays swap fee in `buyAndReduceDebt`, not user]]
+- Smart contracts should implement complete lifecycle management for all critical system components
+	1. Initialization mechanisms
+	2. Update mechanisms
+	3. Removal/deprecation mechanisms
+	4. Emergency pause/shutdown mechanisms
+	5. [[2022-12-connext#[H-7] No way to update a Stable Swap once assigned to a key|[H-7] No way to update a Stable Swap once assigned to a key]]
+	6. [[2022-12-connext#[H-09] No way of removing Fraudulent Roots|[H-09] No way of removing Fraudulent Roots]]
+- The balances maintained by ERC20 contract are considered trustworthy. 代币合约中的余额更可信。
+	- [[2022-12-maple#[M-03] Unaccounted collateral is mishandled in `triggerDefault`|[M-03] Unaccounted collateral is mishandled in `triggerDefault`]]
 # Typical Logical Issues

 - Process Control Points vs. System Control Points